 - 18. The supporting text, such as that at para 7.6-7.10 should be amended to reflect the figures above and our approach set out at Annex A. - 19.
-Similarly para 7.14 should be amended to recognise that Crumlin has a very limited supply of zoned housing land and there will be a case for increased land in Crumlin.
+Similarly para 7.14 should be amended to recognise that Antrim will need to have an increased release of suitably located housing land.
 The Council's approach to housing land supply as set out in our Annex A is insufficient to confidently and compellingly demonstrate that housing land in Antrim is developable and deliverable over the Plan period.
 It is highly prejudicial for the draft Plan Strategy to make statements such as that made in paragraph 7.14.
 It undermines the LDP process and has potential to frustrate and deter future public consultation exercises.
-Comments about the likely outcome of what is clearly a Local Policies Plan matter should be kept out of the Plan Strategy document. - 20.
-We note the Council's approach in Policy DM 17.3 to require housing sites over 40 units to require a minimum of 10% affordable housing.
-In order to make such initiatives viable, the economics of house building need to work.
-It would be appropriate for the policy to include the option for developers to enter into a legal agreement to offset the provision where there is not a local need.
-Of course, in Crumlin as set out in our Working Paper at Annex A we note that there is a "significant localised need" for 179 units.
-The social housing need in Crumlin is 51% of the 350 total allocated housing for the entire town by the Council.
-This level of housing allocation is much too low for the private sector to be in anyway incentivised to provide social and affordable homes in Crumlin.
-There needs to be realistic relationship between the social and affordable contribution and the level of private sector houses that will be provided.
+Comments about the likely outcome of what is clearly a Local Policies Plan matter should be kept out of the Plan Strategy document.